 You’re embarking on a new adventure!
 You are beginning a new chapter!
 You are starting over!
+You are setting foot on a post-divorce world where anything is possible!
 These are the words of well-meaning friends, colleagues, and family members.
 They are meant to provide encouragement, a positive spin on a series of negative events, and to help you re-frame your current situation as something new and remarkable – a jumping-off point of sorts.
 And, let’s face it, they sound so much better than the alternatives such as Your life as you knew it is over!
 Your ship has sailed!
 Your chapter has ended!
 Your book is closed!

 But, I’ve decided those “brave new world” phrases aren’t right for me just yet.
 Life as a recently divorced mother of two does not feel like an adventure.
 It is not an exciting new chapter.
 It is not an opportunity to blaze new trails.
 Not yet, anyway.
 Rather, it is sad.
 It is painful.
 Sometimes it is downright agony.
 And it is okay to embrace those feelings, even if those around you are ready for you to get better and move on.
 You can only move forward at your own pace – baby steps sometimes – and you will only feel better when you feel better.

 It is totally understandable that you and those in your circle of friends and loved ones have entirely different perspectives on your life.
 Generally, with the passage of time, comes the expectation of a return to normalcy.
 And though your post-divorce normal is likely different than your prior normal, folks who care for you want you to feel better and may think it is about time that you do.

 Nursing a Broken Heart is a Painful Task